cokelaer/dot4all/README.md

 # graphviz4all

+**DEPRECATED, Aug 2020**: This is now part of damona.readthedocs.io project.

+    damona install graphviz

 A container with graphviz (http://www.graphviz.org/) executables (dot, circo, etc).

 This is for Singularity 2.4 at least and is available on singularity-hub